Updated on October 3, 2024

 3. Enter your agent’s name, default language, default time zone, and GCP project, then click the Create button.

-Step 2: Developing the Bot -Preset intents
+Step 2: Developing the Bot -Preset Intents

 Dialogflow gives you access to basic intents such as the Default Welcome Intent and Default Fallback Intent.
 When the bot doesn’t know what to respond or when it needs to welcome someone on to your website, it uses the Default Welcome Intent.